rak-n-rok/Krake/CONTRIBUTING.md

 # by adding the appropriate path to the configuration file.
 Example:
 support/pki "system:scheduler"

-# Run the API echo-demo
+# Run the API
 python -m krake.api

-# Run the echo-demo
+# Run the krake Scheduler
 python -m krake.controller.scheduler

 # Run the Kubernetes application controller